mikewillems/dsp/01-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

 At the prompt, simply typing python -V should display it.

-changed to allow restaging by adding this line